 Input Output system

-There is also a mechanism for dealing with sequences of objects, a description of which can be found in Ravl.OS.Sequence.
+There is also a mechanism for dealing with sequences of objects, a

-Using the Load() / Save() functions
+The Load() / Save() global functions provide a more

-For example, to read a real image from an RAVL ASCII "streams" format file and store it in a pgm file:
+For example, to read a real image from an RAVL ASCII "streams" format file

 ImageC<RealT> x;